owntracks/recorder/README.md

 ## Reverse Geo

 If not disabled with option `-G`, the _recorder_ will attempt to perform a reverse-geo lookup on the location coordinates it obtains.
-This is stored in Redis (ghash:xxx) if available or in files.
+This is stored in LMDB if it can be obtained.
 If a lookup is not possible, for example because you're over quota, the service isn't available, etc., _recorder_ keeps tracks of the coordinates which could *not* be resolved in a `missing` file:

 ```
 $ cat store/ghash/missing